Branching random walk with infinite progeny mean: a tale of two tails: BRW with regularly varying displacements

 Let us consider the set $\mathcal{E} := (0, \infty]$, with the usual topology (obtained by the one-point uncompactification of $[0,\infty]$).
 Keeping in mind the notation for the BRW defined in \cref{sec:intro}, we define,

 We consider point processes as random elements in the space $M_p(\mathcal E)$ of all Radon point measures on a locally compact and separable metric space $\mathcal E$ (for this section $\mathcal E=(0,\infty]$).
 Here $M_p(\mathcal E)$ is endowed with the vague convergence; for further details on point processes, see \cite{Resnick, resnick:2007, kallenberg:1986}.
 The following result describes the asymptotic behavior of the point process $N_n$.
+In this paper, $PRM(\mu)$, for a measure $\mu$ on $\mathbb{R}$, will refer to the \textit{Poisson random measure} on $\mathbb{R}$ with mean measure $\mu$; see \cite[Section 3.3]{Resnick} for a detailed exposition on Poisson random measures.

 \begin{theorem} Under \cref{davies_assump,assumption:displacement_heavy} we have

 where $\tau_{\beta}$ is the unique measure on $(0, \infty]$ such that $\tau_{\beta}((x, \infty])= x^{-\beta}$. \end{theorem}